Elements of Sequential Monte Carlo: Parallelization

 We summarize one iteration of \gls{IPMCMC} in \cref{alg:ipmcmc}.
 Iterating the update steps, letting the retained particles at the previous step be the input for the subsequent step, generates a Markov chain on an extended space where each retained particle is approximately distributed according to the target distribution.

 \Gls{IPMCMC} is suited to distributed and multi-core architectures.
 The main computational cost is running the \gls{SMC} and \gls{CSMC} iterations, which can be done in parallel by the nodes.
 At each iteration, only a single normalization constant estimate needs be communicated between nodes and the calculation of the updates of $c_{1:P}$ is negligible.
 Retained particles do not need to be communicated and may be stored locally in each node until needed.
 Furthermore, \gls{IPMCMC} may be amenable to asynchronous adaptation under certain assumptions \citep{rainforth2016interacting}.
-The algorithm is also suited for use in probabilistic programming where we are often only able to simulate from the prior and evaluate the likelihood. \Acrlong{IPMCMC} can allow for tackling more challenging inference problems, \ie more complex probabilistic programs, compared to standard \gls{MCMC} methods.
+The algorithm is also suited for use in probabilistic programming where we are often only able to simulate from the prior and evaluate the likelihood. \Acrlong{IPMCMC} can allow for tackling more challenging inference problems, \ie more complex probabilistic programs, compared to standard \gls{PMCMC} methods due to leveraging distributed and multi-core computational architectures \citep{rainforth2016interacting}.

-\subsection{Evaluating Inference}
+\section{Evaluating Inference}

 Approximate Bayesian inference is central to a large part of probabilistic machine learning and its application.
 It is a coherent approach to treat uncertainty in both the data and the model with applications to everything from robotics to health care.
 A notoriously difficult problem is to measure the accuracy of our posterior approximation compared to the true posterior distribution.
 Inference checking, or inference evaluation, refers to the process of comparing our approximate inference result to what we would have obtained using the true posterior.
 In practice whether an approximation is accurate or not may differ between different applications, we might be interested in different aspects of the posterior.
 Some examples are tail probabilities in rare event estimation or posterior mean for minimum mean square error estimation.
 In this section we will focus on comparing directly the posterior approximation to the exact posterior distribution in terms of symmetrized \gls{KL} divergence, also known as the Jeffreys divergence, following \citet{grosse2016reliability,towner-nips-2017}.